achankra/cnpe/lesson10/README.md

-# Lesson 10 – Future of Developer Experience
+# Lesson 10 – AI demo: intelligent diagnostics & maturity tracking
-**AI Demo: Intelligent Diagnostics & Maturity Tracking**

 This lesson demonstrates how platform teams can use **intelligent diagnostics** to continuously assess platform maturity, detect friction, and prioritize improvements.

-The demo is intentionally **simple, transparent, and deterministic**.
-It shows how *rule-based intelligence* forms the foundation for future AI and RAG-based systems — without hiding logic behind a black box.

----

 ## Learning Objectives